 Between 2000 and 2012, 2.3 million square kilometres of forests around the world were cut down (The Nature Conservancy, 2015).
 Deforestation is often cited as one of the major causes of the enhanced greenhouse effect and a significant contributor to global warming (Fearnside, Philip M.; Laurance, William F, 2004.
 "Tropical Deforestation and Greenhouse-Gas Emissions").
 The loss of forest cover influences the climate and contributes to a loss of biodiversity.
 The economic activity is adversely affected by siltation, flooding, soil degradation, and reduced timber supplies which in turn, threatens the livelihood of people.
-Strategic tree planting helps to address escalating climate and geographical disruption by sequestering atmospheric carbon, replenish groundwater and rivers, protect biodiversity and improve their habitat enhancing local livelihoods.
+Our plantation partner, Universal EcoFoundation is of the belief that strategic tree planting helps to address escalating climate and geographical disruption by sequestering atmospheric carbon, replenish groundwater and rivers, protect biodiversity and improve their habitat enhancing local livelihoods.
 Native tree plantation represents one of the simplest and best solutions to the myriad changing climate issues of our present-day planet.

 Kaliveli is a seasonal wetland, with a gradient from freshwater to brackish water.
 The region is home to several rare and endangered floral, faunal and mostly avifaunal species.
 The wetland is considered of both national and international importance by the International Union for Conservation of Nature (IUCN).
 Increased encroachment from an expansion of agricultural fields, depletion of forests from changing land-use patterns, loss of wildlife habitat and fragmentation, rapid soil and increased deforestation are major conservation concerns of the region.